Edward H. and Joyce Linde Associate Professor of City and Transportation Planning, Department of Urban Studies and Planning

-Jinhua Zhao is the Edward H. and Joyce Linde Assistant Professor of City and Transportation Planning in the Department of Urban Studies and Planning at MIT.
+Jinhua Zhao is the Edward H. and Joyce Linde Associate Professor of City and Transportation Planning in the Department of Urban Studies and Planning at MIT.
 Prof. Zhao aims to establish the behavioral foundation for transport policies, including

 - Sensing travel behavior with new data technology and measurement instruments